-The room was clean and large with plenty of bench/table space for big packs; a writing desk and wardrobe with dresser.
-Hot and cold water is included and Wifi near reception.
-The air-con worked and rooms cleaned daily, including fresh towels.
+The room is clean and large with plenty of bench/table space for big packs; a writing desk and wardrobe with dresser.
+Hot and cold water is included and Wifi near the reception area.
+The air-con works and rooms are cleaned daily, which includes fresh towels.

-If you’re missing alcohol (none served in the town’s restaurants), then take a cross-river ferry (RM1) to the Mutiara Resort, which serves alcohol at exorbitant prices!
+If you’re missing alcohol (none served in the town’s restaurants), then take a cross-river ferry (RM1) to the Mutiara Resort, which serves alcohol at exorbitant prices, for your fix.

 If you decide to do paid activities, then you’ll be up for RM25-60/activity, which quickly burns through your cash.
 Obvious, but remember to leave enough cash for the bus/boat ride to your next destination.

 If I’ve learnt only one valuable lesson over the 25+ years of exploring the world, is to at least learn a few local words or phrases of wherever you’re travelling to as this goes a long way.
-You will be better-received by the locals whilst also having a laugh with them, enjoying a richer experience and try a few local words!
+You will be better-received by the locals whilst also having a laugh at your pronunciation of their language.
+Enjoy a richer experience and try a few local words!

-Decided on the next destination as Jerantut as it’s not too well known or traversed by travellers and although in central Malaysia, kind of still heading north.
+Decided on the next destination as Jerantut as it’s not too well known or traversed by travellers.
+Although Jerantut is in central Malaysia, we are kind of still heading north.